sheepla/fzpac/README.md

 ### Install with PKGBUILD

-*WARNING* This installation method is under testing!
+*WARNING*: This installation method is under testing!

-Run below if you want to install `fzpac` and completion file of the shells with PKGBUILD.
+Run below if you want to install `fzpac` and completion file of the shells with `PKGBUILD`.
-After a successful installation, you can manage fzpac as an Arch Linux package.
+After a successful installation, you can manage `fzpac` as an Arch Linux package.

 ```bash
 sudo pacman -S --needed base-devel